Amplus2/Amplissimus/README.md

 ## <a name="build"></a> Building
 Compiling for everything except Windows will assume you are running macOS or Linux, but nowadays Windows should work, too.
 However, for all build targets a recent version of [Flutter](https://flutter.dev/docs/get-started/install) is required.
-In the Output sections `$VERSION` means "the full name of the version you are building". (e.g. 4.0.76) All of the outputs are placed in the `bin/` folder, which is created automatically.
+In the Output sections `$aid{plat,arch}` means "amplissimus-version-plat-arch".
+(e.g. "amplissimus-4.1.42-ios-arm64") All of the outputs are placed in the `bin/` folder, which is created automatically.

 ### Android